nadezhdaTsvetkova23/osgi-task/README.md

 The page should look like this:

 ![osgi-task-web](https://media.github.softwareag.com/user/2541/files/86fffec8-829f-42e5-8ba3-6c2300123c0d)
 ## Structure

-hello.osgi.api in the project is the service provider and describes what functionality will the web app support
+hello.osgi.api in the project is the service provider and describes what functionality supports the web app

-hello.osgi.en and hello.osgi.de are service components and implement the service provider
+hello.osgi.en and hello.osgi.de are service components and they implement the service provider

 hello.osgi.servlet plays the role of a consumer and allows us through a simple user interface to use the different implemented functionalities